A Clash of Kings-Chapter 9

 The orphans all treat Gendry like someone special because the queen wants his head.
 Gendry will have none of it, though.
 He insists he was only an apprentice armorer until Master Tobho Mott told him he was to join the Night's Watch.
 Then he goes off to polish his bull helm, but never wears it.
 Lommy guesses Gendry is the "wolf lord's" bastard, which angers Arya, who knows Jon Snow is her father's only bastard.
 She wishes she could ride home alone, but she knows that would mean no one to scout ahead, watch behind, stand guard while she sleeps, and help her fight off the gold cloaks.

-Yoren decides the kingsroad will not be safe until they cross the Trident, so they will travel around the west (far) side of Gods Eye.
+Yoren decides the kingsroad will not be safe until they cross the Trident, so they intend to travel around the west (far) side of Gods Eye.
 Settlements and farmland gives way to forest and the terrain grows rougher.
 Their provisions soon run out, so Yoren turns to the poachers Koss and Kurz to range ahead to hunt, and the younger boys are set to pick berries and plunder orchards along the road.
 Arya is a skilled climber and a fast picker, and one day she comes across a rabbit, which Yoren stews.
 Everyone else gets a spoonful, but Arya gets a whole leg and shares it with Gendry.

 At Briarwhite, some fieldhands force them to pay for the sweetcorn they have taken.
 Yoren gives them some coppers, but complains that brothers of the Night's Watch used to be feasted throughout the realm, even by high lords.
 That night, Yoren is too angry to eat and only paces around the camp, muttering to himself.
 After that they find men guarding the fields more and more.